Stratio/cassandra-lucene-index/doc/documentation.rst

 need to have all the involved columns to perform validation, so no partial columns update will be allowed when validation is active.

-Cassandra allows only one custom per-row index per table, and it does not allow a modify operation on indexes.
+Cassandra allows only one custom per-row index per table, and it does not allow any modify operation on indexes.
 So, to modify an index it needs to be deleted first and created again.
+Alternatively, if you are using the `classic dummy-column syntax <#alternative-syntaxes>`__, the index will be considered per-column, so you would be able to create a second index with the new schema, wait until the new index is completely built, and then delete the old index.

 Big decimal mapper
 __________________